matn7/Google-Platform-Notes/flashcard/Microservices.md

 Environment parity aims to minimize differences between various environments & avoiding costly shortcuts.
 Here, the adoption of containers can greatly contribute by promoting the same execution environment.
 There are three gaps that this factor addresses:
-Time gap: The time it takes for a code change to be deployed can be significant.
+* Time gap: The time it takes for a code change to be deployed can be significant.
 The methodology encourages automation and continuous deployment to reduce the time between code development and production deployment.
-People gap: Developers create applications, while operators handle their deployment in production.
-To bridge ths gap, DevOps culture promotes collaboration between developers and operators, fostering the "you build it, you run it" philosophy.
+* People gap: Developers create applications, while operators handle their deployment in production.
+To bridge this gap, DevOps culture promotes collaboration between developers and operators, fostering the "you build it, you run it" philosophy.
-Tools gap: Handling of backing services differs across environments.
+* Tools gap: Handling of backing services differs across environments.
 For instance, developers might use the H2 database locally but PostgreSQL in production.
 To achieve environment parity, it is recommended to use the same type and version of backing services across all environment.